 In order to further align the interests of our leadership with those of our stockholders and advance our commitment to sound corporate governance, our Board implemented in 2022 stock ownership guidelines for our officers and directors.
 Under our guidelines, officers on our Senior Leadership Team and directors are expected to own shares of Company stock based on a multiple of base salary (for officers) or annual cash retainer (for non-employee directors).
 Our Chief Executive Officer and Executive Chairperson are expected to own shares valued at least three times their base salary, other officers are expected to own shares with value at least equal to their base salary, and non-employee directors are expected to own shares valued at least three times their annual cash retainer.
 Stock options and any unvested performance shares are not included as shares held for the purposes of our stock ownership guidelines.
-The guidelines establish a five-year period for covered individuals to meet the ownership requirements.
-Our stock ownership guidelines are overseen by our Compensation Committee (as applicable to officers) and Nominating and Corporate Governance Committee (as applicable to directors).
+The guidelines establish a five-year deadline for covered individuals to meet the ownership requirements.
+As of April 19, 2024, each of our officers and directors was in compliance with the required ownership levels in advance of the deadline.
+Our stock ownership guidelines are overseen by our Compensation Committee (as applicable to directors).